DKSH-Astronaut/Dankook_ATM/README.md

 Regression analysis is intended to logically explain the prediction of a response variable by an independent variable or the relationship between an independent variable and a response variable.

 A regression model with one response variable and a linear regression function is called simple linear regression.
+We used ATMs to determine users' credit ratings and to recommend a banking system suitable for them.

 <h2><b>4.
 LRUCache.py</b></h2>
 <h3><b>1.
 Introduction</b></h3>